Verrucae

 What are Verrucae?

 A verrucae is a type of wart on the bottom of your feet that sometimes appears raised up, rough and encircled by hard skin.
 They are commonly described as a ‘cauliflower’ lesion.
-Verrucae can have a black dot in the centre – these are tiny blood vessels that have been caught within the wart and can bleed if filed down.
+Verrucae’s can have a black dot in the centre – this is tiny blood vessels that have been caught within the wart and can bleed if filed down.

 Causes of Verrucae